-Medical transcription usually requires you to have a clinical background and a couple of years of experience in a related role (perhaps as a medical audio secretary).
+Medical transcription, unlike regular transcription jobs, usually requires you to have a clinical background and a couple of years of experience in a related job (perhaps as a medical audio secretary).
 Fast and accurate typing skills are paramount, as you will type up notes that can include complex medical terminology.

 29. Online Counsellor

 Skills-wise, you need to be understanding and empathetic, with knowledge of therapy techniques.
-You’ll conduct counselling sessions via video-chat, voice-chat or even instant messaging, and keep notes and records of your sessions.
+You’ll conduct counselling sessions via video-chat, voice-chat or even instant messaging, writing notes and keeping records of your sessions.